datalad-handbook/book/docs/intro/installation.rst

 """"""""""

-There are two ways to get DataLad on Windows 10: one is within Windows itself, the other is using WSL, the Windows Subsystem for Linux.
-We recommend the former, but information on how to use the WSL can be found here:
+There are two ways to get DataLad on Windows 10: one is within Windows itself, the other is using WSL2, the Windows Subsystem for Linux, version 2.
+With the Windows Subsystem for Linux, you will be able to use a Unix system despite being on Windows.
+You need to have a recent build of Windows 10 in order to get WSL2 - we do not recommend WSL1.
+Information on how to install WSL2 can be found here:

 .. container:: toggle

    .. container:: header

-      Using the Windows Subsystem for Linux
+      Using the Windows Subsystem 2 for Linux

    You can find out how to install the Windows Subsystem for Linux at `ubuntu.com/wsl <https://ubuntu.com/wsl>`_.
 Afterwards, proceed with your